magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 Vamp allows you to canary release application updates by merging new blueprints to a running deployment.

 Take a look at the YAML blueprint example below.
-It is almost identical to the blueprint we initially used to deploy the sava 1.0.0 application, with two differences - this time the blueprint does not include a gateway, and the breed describes the sava:1.1.0 service.
+It is almost identical to the blueprint we initially used to deploy the sava 1.0.0 application, with two differences - this time the blueprint does not include an external gateway, and the breed describes the sava:1.1.0 service.

 ```yaml
 name: sava:1.1